The One Line That Hits

 How You Show Up

-When conflict cuts deep, you go silent.
+When a conflict cuts deep, you go silent.
 Tired silent, not cold silent.
-The kind of silence that says "I've given everything I have and I'm still not being met."
-Learning to say that out loud, before the silence, is the difference between a conflict that heals and one that just ends.
+The kind that says I've given everything I have and I'm still not being met.
+Saying that out loud, before the silence sets in, is the difference between a fight that heals and one that just ends.

 A Note For You